About me

 I am committed to providing a safe, compassionate and collaborative space to support a greater understanding of emotional struggles, including debilitating episodes of depression and/ or anxiety, and develop ways to move forwards again.

 In my practice, I am able to draw on a range of therapeutic models to tailor therapy to the unique needs and goals of each individual.
-For any therapy to be effective it needs to be rooted in a strong therapeutic relationship built on warmth, empathy, non-judgement and trust.
-This is at the heart of my practice.
+At the heart of my practice is a belief in establishing a strong, non-judgemental, compassionate and collaborative therapeutic relationship.

 I am flexible in offering short or long term therapy based on individual needs, preferences and finances.